-As part of our “2019 Strategies Series”, Storage Switzerland is hosting a live panel discussion “What’s Your Plan for Object Storage”, to help organizations create and implement an object storage strategy.
-Experts from Caringo, Cloudian and Scality will join Storage Switzerland for a live panel discussion in which we will cover the basics of object storage, what to look for in a solution and how to get started.
+As part of our “2019 Strategies Series”, Storage Switzerland hosted a panel discussion “What’s Your Plan for Object Storage”, to help organizations create and implement an object storage strategy.
+Experts from Caringo, Cloudian and Scality joined Storage Switzerland for a panel discussion in which we covered the basics of object storage, what to look for in a solution and how to get started.
 In this column we will detail some of the initial use cases that we find pay the biggest return on investment.

 Object storage is the answer for the massive growth that most organizations are experiencing in their unstructured data storage.
 It scales, it is cost effective and object storage can be the backend for many unstructured data tasks.
 Object storage vendors have made it easier then ever to get started with object storage.
 Most vendors either directly or through partnerships provide turnkey hardware and software to solve specific problems.
 They all have also lowered the bar to entry; no longer do you need hundreds of petabytes of capacity in order to justify the startup cost.